johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### strmatchx
 <pre class="pre-non-highlight-non-pair">
 strmatchx  (class=string #args=2) Extended information for whether the stringable first argument matches the regular-expression second argument.
-Regex captures are provided in the return-value map; \1, \2, etc. are not set, in constrast to the `=~` operator.
+Regex captures are provided in the return-value map; \1, \2, etc. are not set, in contrast to the `=~` operator.
 As well, while the `=~` operator limits matches to \1 through \9, an arbitrary number are supported here.
 Examples:
 strmatchx("a", "abc") returns:
   {